 For an hors d'oeuvre and appetizer food table, create a centerpiece of a surf shack birdhouse and a perched pelican and/or shore birds milling about.
 Place gold mosaic votive candle holders or beach picket fence candle holders at varying heights between the platters.
 For a dinner buffet, use pink, teal, and purple mini-lights or sea shell string lights.

 Bar & Cocktails: If you are using a skirted table for a bar, continue the beach theme with a miniature lifeguard chair and a few sprinkles of beach mix confetti or scatter exotic sea shells.
-Or place a few items, such as, the tropical island display of a beach chair, palm tree and happy hour sign or palm tree and hammock, along with metal palm tree votive candle holders.
+Or place a few items, such as, the tropical island display of a palm tree and hammock, along with metal palm tree votive candle holders.
 For an actual bar, just use a single display item along with drink napkins.

-Depending upon the size of your crowd, put surfboard or beach scene cocktail napkins out for display and have the bartenders use solid colored beverage napkins for service to reduce costs for a large group.
+Depending upon the size of your crowd, put surfboard, beach drink and be merry, flip-flop or beach scene cocktail napkins out for display and have the bartenders use solid colored beverage napkins for service to reduce costs for a large group.
 And, of course, garnish each drink with a parasol pick aka drink umbrella.

 Ceiling: Decorating the ceiling of your banquet hall or reception area goes a long way in filling the space and making your event unique.
 Some options to consider are swags of tulle with blue, red, and yellow-gold mini-lights; pink, teal, and purple mini-lights; or use a single color, such as white or teal mini-lights depending upon your color scheme.
 For a fun and cheerful day at the beach display, hang beach balls and/or kites from the rafters.